 Common Margins

-Commons-oriented research through co-creation, ethnography and DIY publishing
+Commons-oriented research through co-creation, ethnography & DIY publishing

-Common Margins is an action research initiative that works through co-creation processes and open “do-it-yourself” publishing to explore how communities generate, share and preserve knowledge and cultural artifacts, grounded in and oriented towards the Commons.
-From zines and other ephemeral formats to experimental collective archives, we treat paper and low-tech materials not as relics or luddite nostalgia but as convivial, appropriate technologies: supporting collaborative ethnography, collective learning and alternative ways of communication in an era of social acceleration and digital automation.
+Common Margins is the action research initiative behind the pliegOS open editorial project.
+We work on co-creation processes and “do-it-yourself” publishing to explore how communities generate, share and preserve knowledge and cultural artifacts, grounded in and oriented towards the Commons.
+From zines, pads and other ephemeral formats to wikis, toolkits and experimental collective archives, we treat paper and (s)low-tech materials not as relics or luddite nostalgia but as convivial, appropriate technologies that allow diverse methodological advances.
+Especially for supporting collaborative ethnography, distributed learning and alternative peer-to-peer paths of communication in an era of extreme data extractivism and algorithmic acceleration.

 3 interconnected axes

-Common Margins is structured around three interconnected axes (co-creation, open infrastructure and collection & analysis) connecting situated practices with shared critical inquiry.
+Common Margins is structured around three interconnected axes (co-creation, open infrastructures and collection & analysis processes) connecting situated practices with a shared critical inquiry approach.

-Workshops, retreats, and citizen-ethnographic encounters where zine-making and participatory design serve both as processes of inquiry and as tools for collective expression.
+Facilitation & documentation of DIY workshops, creative retreats and citizen-ethnographic encounters for zine-making, participatory design and/or situated learning that serve both as qualitative research and as channels for collective expression.

 Open infrastructure

-Simple, accessible tools and materials to design, share and remix research outcomes and methods under open knowledge licenses – treating publishing technologies and co-creation practices as a commons.
+Development & remix of simple, accessible tools and materials to co-design, share and remix research outcomes and methods under open knowledge licenses – treating publishing technologies and co-creation practices as a commons.

 Collection & analysis

-Digitising, archiving and studying zines (co-created and historical) as well as co-creation toolkits to understand themes, aesthetics and networks of independent thinking.
+Digitising & studying zines (own, co-created and historical) as well as co-creation toolkits and outcomes to understand themes, aesthetics and networks of independent publishing and thinking.

 Conceptual pillars

-Against the current digital push toward automation and speed, we embrace cautious, critical engagements with AI while resisting extractive and authoritarian tendencies in technology.
-Typewriters, collage, hand-made layouts and obfuscation foreground slowness, error and intimacy – reasserting human creativity, transdisciplinary perspectives and less-extractive modes of knowledge.
+Against the current digital push toward AI-automation and speed, we embrace cautious, critical engagements with LLMs with the aim of resisting extractive and authoritarian tendencies in technology.
+Typewriters, collage, hand-made layouts and PDF obfuscation reclaim slowness, error and intimacy – reasserting human creativity, transdisciplinary perspectives and careful modes of knowledge generation.

-Openness is not only a matter of licenses or data, but also built through relationships of care, accountability and collective authorship.
-We share tools, methods and publications under open conditions, linking analog/digital practices, community archiving and experimental zine-journal formats.
+Openness is not only a matter of licenses or data, but also built through relationships of care, accountability and best practices in collective authorship.
+We share tools, methods and publications under open licenses and fair conditions, linking analog/digital practices, community archiving and experimental zine-journal formats.

 Bibliodiversity & (s)low technologies